16:56:10

 Important rules:

-- Use Test & Refresh to read the server's
+• Use Test & Refresh to read the model list for the selected protocol:

-GET /v1/modelslist into the model dropdown. - For Ollama, keep the full returned tag when present, for example
+• For Ollama, keep the full returned tag when present, for example my-local-model:latest.

 Quick start

-- Run Test & Refresh and pick the returned model from the dropdown.
+1. Run Test & Refresh so the returned models appear on the AI page.

-- Click Apply to save the profile and switch the active AI model to that Local AI model.
+2. Click Apply to save the endpoint, then choose the Local AI model on the AI page.

 Examples: